Cobliteam/flink-scrat/README.md

 ### Cancel

 Cancels a run of a flink job.
 Use this command with the job id of the job you want to cancel.
-You can use the flag `-s` if you also with to trigger a savepoint before shutdown.
+You can use the flag `--s` if you also wish to trigger a savepoint before shutdown.

 ```
 usage: flink-scrat cancel [-h] [--s] [--target-dir TARGET_DIR] --job-id JOB_ID